Join our Forest Parent & Child Class

 as we explore in the forest each day.

 Participate in our invigorating circle – where songs, movement, and storytelling are interwoven to present a living literary experience enjoyed by both parents and children.
 Crafts are offered that appeal to adults and children in their simplicity and beauty.
 Forest class participants receive parent enrichment articles by the instructor each week on various topics on child development: benefits of time outside in nature, sharing, social conflict, creating rhythm in the home, schedule overwhelm, upholding seasonal traditions, and more.

-Classes meet from 9am to 11am.
 COVID-19 related safety protocol updates to this program are listed below.

 This was so inspirational (as usual!)… your description of unstructured play and its benefits really clicks for us!
 We’ve seen how our daughter’s play habits have evolved.
 The last part of your reading was especially relatable.
 We’ve noticed how we’ve tried to sit back and watch her when she’s really involved in something.
 Whereas before, we always felt we had to guide her or be right in the middle of it.
 Thank you Anne!— Holly, Forest Parent & Child Class parent

 referencing an article written by the class instructor

 For more information about the Parent & Child program, please contact the Parent & Child Program Coordinator at firstname.lastname@example.org.

 Our Forest Parent & Child Classes include: